ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 #### Changing the application code
 The [application](https://github.com/ministryofjustice/cloud-platform-multi-container-demo-app) we're using in this example is a simple (by its own definition) rails application, which we'll have installed in our own namespace.
 As we're using Ruby we'll need to install the `prometheus-client `gem that will eventually give us a `/metric` endpoint.

-Simply add the gem to your Gemfile and install with bundler (if your following on with your own application, you may need to install the `rack` middleware gem).
+First, simply add the gem to your Gemfile and install with bundler (if your following on with your own application, you may need to install the `rack` middleware gem).

 ```
 gem `prometheus-client`
 ```

 Next we need to amend the `config.ru` file and inclued the two `rack` middlewares required by the `prometheus-client`.

 ```
 require_relative 'config/environment'
 require 'prometheus/middleware/collector'